 Our farming practices center on the idea that by creating healthy soil, healthy and vibrant plants will grow.
 We cultivate 7 of our 40 acres, with 2-3 acres in vegetables each year: our operation is small.
 We believe that small-scale agriculture is a viable and sustainable way to bring the highest quality produce to local markets.

 We grow our plants from certified organic or untreated seed that is non-GMO.
 We seek out many unique varieties of each crop and choose our favorites for flavor and adaptability to our growing conditions.
 We start our seeds in our heated potting house in potting soil mixed with compost.
 Our compost is made locally and tested for quality.
-The fertilizers and mineral soil amendments we use are all OMRI-listed.
+We follow a crop-specific nutrient management plan, and use only only OMRI-listed fertilizers and mineral soil amendments to supplement the natural fertility created by our cover crop rotation.
 We use our tractor to prepare the field for planting, and beyond that most work is done by hand.
 We water from our deep well, using mainly drip irrigation.

 We grow a diversity of crops and have permanent farmscaping rows where we grow perennial herbs and flowers that attract pollinators and beneficial insects.
 Growing diversity is one of the keys to our operation.
 It allows us to maintain balance and health in the soil by rotating crops of different families through the field instead of growing the same crop in the same area year after year.

 We grow year-round in unheated high tunnels and extend the seasons outdoors by using row covers to protect from frost.
-Row cover and netting protects our plants from insects as well.
+Row cover and netting protects our plants from insects, wind, and heavy rain as well.

 In the areas where we are not growing annual crops we grow cover crops to protect and enhance the soil structure and fertility.
 Annually we grow crops on about 40-50% of our tillable land; the rest is in cover crops.